mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 - cloud provider takes care of availability, backups and patches
 - you don't have to know anything about the software internals

+#### Cloud deployment models

+- public cloud: everything runs on cloud-provider hardware.
+No local hardware.
+Some services share hardware with other customers.
+No CapEx.
+High availability & agility.
+- private: everything runs on your own datacenter, or at least all the resources in the private cloud are dedicated to a single organization even if hosted in a third-party datacenter.
+This can help to meet special security and compliance requirements.
+- hybrid: combines public and private clouds.
+High flexibility.
+Can run legacy apps in the private cloud and reuse existing infrastructue.
+Can be difficult to manage.
+- community: version of private cloud that connects different organizations belonging to a single business sector.

-#### Use case examples for cloud models
+#### Use case examples for cloud deployment models

-- Public cloud model: easy and fast to move to the cloud.
+- Public cloud: easy and fast to move to the cloud.
-- Private cloud model: transparency/security concerns, privacy and regulatory concerns.
+- Private cloud: transparency/security concerns, privacy and regulatory concerns.
-- Hybrid cloud model: keeping sensitive data on-premises while still benefitting from applications running in the public cloud.
+- Hybrid cloud: keeping sensitive data on-premises while still benefitting from applications running in the public cloud.
-- Community cloud model: hospitals sharing medical data.
+- Community cloud: hospitals sharing medical data, educational institutions sharing research material

 ## Azure Service concepts